Constitutional history of Ecuador

 Ecuador's first constitution as a republic was established in 1830, following the country's independence from Gran Colombia.

 Ecuador has had a total of twenty constitutions over the course of its history, which can be seen as a symptom of Ecuador's chronic instability.

 After several years of political crisis, the government of Rafael Correa, elected in 2006 following the dismissal of Lucio Gutiérrez by Congress, proposed a new Magna Carta for the country with the goal of stability and social development.
-This constitution, approved in 2008, is the last episode of Ecuador's constitutional history.
+This constitution, approved in 2008, is the latest episode of Ecuador's constitutional history.